eCommerce Fraud Prevention

-With so many different fraud schemes to educate yourself about and multiple attack vectors to worry about protecting, merchants have their work cut out for them when it comes to mounting effective defenses.
-How many different types of ecommerce fraud are out there, and what can merchants do to identify their signs and prevent themselves from being victimized?
+With so many different fraud schemes to educate themselves about and multiple attack vectors that need protecting, merchants have their work cut out for them when it comes to mounting effective defenses.
+In order to effectively fight e-commerce fraud, merchants need to know what it is, how it works, and what the most common schemes are.

-Chargebacks protect consumer confidence in ecommerce by providing them with an effective remedy against fraud, but this comes at a high cost to merchants, who are financially liable for chargebacks.
-When fees, lost revenue, and operational costs are factored in, the average chargeback costs two and a half times the amount of the original disputed transaction.
+Chargebacks protect customer confidence in credit cards by providing them with an effective remedy against fraud, but this comes at a high cost to merchants.
+When fees, lost revenue, and operational costs are factored in, a typical chargeback can cost two and a half times the amount of the original disputed transaction.

-Merchants who are unable to get fraud under control not only suffer these financial losses, but their reputations suffer as well—fairly nor not, consumers tend to hold merchants partly responsible for fraud.
+Merchants who are unable to get fraud under control experience both financial losses and damage to their reputations—fairly nor not, customers tend to hold merchants partly responsible for fraud.

 Perhaps most concerning of all, merchants with excessively high fraud and chargeback rates may be dropped and blackballed by their acquirers and payment processors.